Sequence models usage as a series of events, each capturing an interaction of a customer with your product. A usage event in Sequence looks like this:

 Editing events

-Because previously ingested events may have contributed to issued invoices, Sequence generally treats usage events as immutable.
+Because previously ingested events may have contributed to issued invoices, usage events are currently treated as immutable in Sequence.
 It is however possible to effectively override an event by posting a new event with the same customerEventId.
 The original event will still exist in Sequence, but future metric calculations will only take the last received event into account.